How to Live Stream Video on eLearning Website

-Monetization is also important for many online educators working as freelancers or selling access on a course-by-course basis.
-There are three main ways to monetize online educational video.
+Monetization is also important for online educators working as freelancers or selling access on a course-by-course basis.
+There are three main ways to monetize online educational videos.
 First, you can charge for access to each video or collection of videos.
-This describes the “pay-per-view” approach.
+This describes the “pay-per-view” (PPV) approach.
 Second, you can charge a weekly, monthly, or yearly fee for access to a library of existing and new content.
 This option constitutes a subscription model.
-Finally, you can monetize via advertising, and use page-views to drive your revenue.
+Finally, you can monetize via advertising, by using page-views to drive your revenue.

-Each of those three approaches to monetization entails certain pros and cons.
-With a professional OVP like DaCast, you’re guaranteed access to all three options, as well as a variety of security options to live stream video on eLearning website.
+Each of these monetization approaches entails pros and cons.
+With a professional OVP like Dacast, you’re guaranteed access to all three options, as well as a variety of security options to live stream video on the eLearning website.
 The bottom line?
-A solid video streaming solution should provide monetization and privacy features–and much more!
+Solid video streaming solutions should provide monetization and privacy features–and much more!

 In 2016, 52 percent of universities surveyed used a video streaming service, or online video platform (OVP).
-I often describe these services as being “Swiss Army Knives” for online video.
+At Dacast, we think of these services as the “Swiss Army Knives” for online video.
 In other words, OVPs provide a variety of useful tools and configuration options for publishing online and live video.

-Finally, to live stream video on eLearning website successfully, you should also look for a platform that fits your budget.
-If you’re new to the DaCast platform, you can read more about our affordable live streaming pricing plans.
+Of course, to live stream video on the eLearning website successfully, you need a platform that fits your budget.
+If you’re new to the Dacast platform, you can read more about our affordable live streaming pricing plans.

 Testing internet connection and bandwidth

-- use wired Ethernet (when available) instead of WiFi.
+use a wired Ethernet (when available) instead of WiFi.
 This increases connection speed and reliability.